Allen Daley

 Sir William Allen Daley (19 February 1887–February 1969) was a British medical officer of health at the time of the formation of the UK's National Health Service (NHS).

 Daley was born in Bootle in 1887.
 He qualified as a medical doctor in 1912, and married Mary Toomey in 1913.
-Daley was responsible for the organisation of London's health services during World War 2, and was knighted in the 1944 Birthday Honours.
+Daley was responsible for the organisation of London's health services during the Second World War, and was knighted in the 1944 Birthday Honours.
 Daley retired in 1952.

-Daley and his wife had two children, including medical doctor and author Raymond Daley (1917-1989).
+Daley and his wife had two children, including London County Council's chief medical officer Raymond Daley (1917–1989).